zfutura/pycheval/README.md

 ### Generating Factur-X XML

-PyCheval supports several profiles of Factur-X. First, you need to create an instance of the correct profile.
+PyCheval supports several Factur-X profile levels, each with different levels of detail and complexity.
+First, you need to create an instance of the appropriate profile class.
 Then, you can pass that instance to one of the generation functions.

 ```python
 from datetime import date